Updated: May 23

 Bans on British products such as sausages entering Northern Ireland will be scrapped permanently: with those goods available on the shelves in Great Britain again able to move smoothly to Northern Ireland

-The threat of up to 500 certificates for a single truck will be replaced with a single document confirming that goods are staying in Northern Ireland and are moved in line with the terms of our internal market scheme
+The threat of up to 500 certificates for a single truck will be replaced with a single document and process confirming that goods are staying in Northern Ireland and are moved in line with the terms of our internal market scheme

 That document will be electronically and remotely processed, without being physically checked.
 There will be no need for official veterinarians or plant inspectors on site in supermarket distribution centres or costly ‘attestation’ supporting documentation for products, with proportionate arrangements for competent authority oversight based on risk and intelligence.